agronick/Relay/README.md

 Relay is an IRC client that attemps to be small, quick, easy to use, elegant, and functional.
 The Github and Launchpad repos are mirrored.
 You can find up-to-date information about Relay on Launchpad and Github.

+If Relay displays with a light interface please open up an issue and let me know what displays when you type `echo $XDG_CURRENT_DESKTOP`.
+I will need to add some code to detect and load a suitable dark theme preloaded in your distro.
+That you.

 ![screenshot](http://bit.ly/1M6dYGZ)

 * **Installation and Licensing**